Male head & pronotum (holotype)

-Both sexes fully winged.
+Both sexes fully winged and variable in body size.
 Body and legs dark brown with tarsi yellow, antennal segments III–VI and sometimes base of VII yellow.
-Antennae 8-segmented, III with one sensorium, IV with three sensoria, VIII broad at base.
+Antennae 8-segmented, III with one sense cone, IV with 3 sense cones, VIII broad at base.
 Head longer than wide; cheeks with one pair of stout setae in basal third; maxillary stylets retracted at least to postocular setae; postocular setae no larger than minor setae.
 Pronotum with three pairs of capitate major setae, anteromarginals and midlaterals usually no larger than discals.
 Prosternal basantra not developed; mesopresternum reduced to two small lateral triangles.
 Fore tarsus with inner apex slightly recurved forming a small tooth in female; large male with fore tarsal tooth massive and femora swollen.
 Fore wing parallel sided, with 6–9 duplicated cilia; with one or two capitate sub-basal setae.
 Pelta triangular, reticulate, with paired campaniform sensilla; tergites II–VII with two pairs of sigmoid wing-retaining setae; tergite IX setae S1 and S2 shorter than tube, bluntly pointed to weakly capitate, S3 acute; anal setae long.

-The genus Klambothrips includes four described species from Australia, two causing leaf distortion on Myoporaceae species and two causing similar damage on Asteraceae species (Mound & Morris, 2007).
-A further species remains to be described that lives on Myoporum insulare in southern Australia.
+The genus Klambothrips includes five described species from Australia, three causing leaf distortion on Myoporaceae species and two causing similar damage on Asteraceae species (Mound & Morris, 2007).